SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 <a name="sms-provider"></a>
 ### Providing SMS provider credentials

-SMS are used throughout the platform for various features like [two-factor authentication](/users-guide/administration#tfa) and user notifications, i.e. on alarms.
+SMS are used throughout the platform for various features like [two-factor authentication](/users-guide/administration#tfa) and user notifications, for example, on alarms.

 By providing your credentials you enable platform features that utilize SMS services.